outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-13-5-things-i-learned-from-humble-inquiry.md

 Espoused values are what we unearth when we enter a new culture and ask about what things mean.
 These might be ideals such as freedom, individualism or the promotional system.

-Tacit assumptions are taken for granted behaviours and artefacts that are the true essence of a culture that paves the way for humble inquiry to take place.
+Tacit assumptions are taken for granted behaviours and artefacts that are the true essence of a culture that paves the way for Humble Inquiry to take place.

 For example we may claim to value teamwork and talk about it all the time, but our artefacts e.g. promotional systems are entirely individualistic showing that the espoused value of teamwork is at odds with the tacit assumption that individuals are valued more than teams.

 Knowing the difference between our organisations espoused values and tacit assumptions is the key to understanding our _real_ company culture and in turn vital for creating an environment that can make humble inquiry possible.

-## 5. Cultures that value individualism and prevent managers from displaying here-and-now humility block humble inquiry.
+## 5. Cultures that value individualism and prevent managers from displaying here-and-now humility block Humble Inquiry.

 This is problematic because we exist in cultures where we value task accomplishment over relationship building (tacit assumption) and do not like or trust groups but pretend to value teamwork (espoused value).